Resourceful-Rails-Team/resourceful-rails-game/README.md

 **Goal of the Game** - to connect railroad tracks to a specified amount of major cities, and to have a set amount of cash in hand.
 If a player meets both these goals, they win.

+## How To Player
+See the Release Page to download a version that works with your system.
+No installation is required.
+Currently there are two OSs being supported:

 ## Build Instructions